mliew21396/remote-work-u2/week-4/7-die-class/readme.md

 Use the [Ruby Docs](http://www.ruby-doc.org/) to see how to return a random number.

-Before starting this challenge, you will want to read a bit about classes and ruby objects.
+Before starting this challenge, you will want to read a bit about classes and Ruby objects.
 Try one or two of these:
 - [Writing our own Class in Ruby](http://rubylearning.com/satishtalim/writing_our_own_class_in_ruby.html)
 - [Ruby Classes and Objects](http://www.tutorialspoint.com/ruby/ruby_classes.htm)
 - [The Well-Grounded Rubyist (Book)](http://www.manning.com/black2/) ch.
 3 (read week 3's [BONUS challenge](https://github.com/Devbootcamp/phase-0-unit-1/blob/master/week-3/10-BONUS-challenges/Well-Grounded-Rubyist.md) for a discount code)